 Countercultural icons, especially in the music industry, don’t often come out of nowhere.
 Of course, just 5 years after the release of Marilyn Manson’s debut album, one Brian Warner was in the crossfire of Christian fundamentalists and disgruntled parents alike for supposedly being one of the main reasons the Columbine Shooting happened.
 As ridiculous as it sounds now, Marilyn Manson’s music was one of the scapegoats for it, though it’s simply not true.

-25 years ago today, the release of Marilyn Manson’s debut album, Portrait Of An American Family, was a slow-burner of sorts.
+The release of Marilyn Manson’s debut album, Portrait Of An American Family, was a slow-burner of sorts.
 A vastly different album than the industrial shock-rock/metal that would dominate future records, part of the record was famously recorded in the same house that Sharon Tate was murdered in by…the Manson Family.
 The album, which was also produced by Nine Inch Nails mastermind Trent Reznor, contained more elements of grunge and alternative metal than were evident in subsequent releases.
 Though not necessarily a commercial success, the album was led by distinct singles in “Lunchbox” and “Dope Hat”, as well as lead single “Get You Gunn”, which provided much controversy early on – as did their stage shows.

 Reinvention is both a blessing and a curse for artists.
 Do you risk following up a platinum record – one that put you in the national consciousness – with more of the same?
 Do you play it safe or take a big risk, stylistically?
 That was the quandary facing Marilyn Manson in 1998, as their 1996 sophomore record Antichrist Superstar propelled them to worldwide fame.
 The response was the David Bowie-inspired Mechanical Animals, which twisted around the band’s industrial metal formula into something even more intriguing.

 Tinley Park, IL